 Animation for microinteraction

 The first type, including animation enabling microinteraction is, perhaps, the most useful type of motion design in the aspect of user interfaces.
-It becomes the way to make interaction quick and clear for the user, often imitating real physical interaction such as pushing the buttons, opening boxes or doors, pulling handles and so on and so forth.
-Animation of this kind is like health: people do not notice it when it works properly, but understand its importance when something goes wrong.
-Microinteractions enabled by interface animation are also hardly notable for user until the moment when they face the problem of their absence.
+It becomes the way to make interaction quick and clear for the user, often imitating real physical interaction such as pushing the buttons, opening boxes or doors, pulling handles, and so on.
+Animation of this kind is like health: people do not notice it when it works properly but understand its importance when something goes wrong.
+Microinteractions enabled by interface animation are also hardly notable for users until the moment when they face the problem of their absence.

-Microinteractions inform users that operations are successfully completed: the buttons are pushed, the toggles are moved, the necessary fields are filled, the rules are provided etc. And, vise versa, they can inform about the cases when the steps aren’t done successfully, so a user gets the information about the mistake or not completed operation in fast and easy way.
+Microinteractions inform users that operations are successfully completed: the buttons are pushed, the toggles are moved, the necessary fields are filled, the rules are provided, etc. And, vice versa, they can inform about the cases when the steps aren’t done successfully, so a user gets the information about the mistake or not completed operation in a fast and easy way.

-Animation applied for microinteractions are usually small but as all the small and simple elements of the interface they take a lot of time and effort to become clear and boost usability of the product.
+Animation applied for micro interactions is usually small but as all the small and simple elements of the interface, they take a lot of time and effort to become clear and boost the usability of the product.

 Animation showing the process

-This type of animation is somehow broadening the potential of previous type.
-It includes different ways of demonstrating the stage of the processes to the user, for example different kinds of loading bars showing how fast the process goes and activates users expectation on possible time and way of getting results.
+This type of animation is somehow broadening the potential of the previous type.
+It includes different ways of demonstrating the stage of the processes to the user, for example, different kinds of loading bars showing how fast the process goes and activates users’ expectation of possible time and way of getting results.

-This type of animation is widely popular in different tutorial and tooltips, but actually their potential is very wide.
-Via motion of details, characters, illustrated item or texts they provide diverse prompts to the users on how to deal with the application.
-Also animation of this type can engage users to make further steps which can be not so obvious at the first glance or explain some more complicated operations.
-It is especially important to provide usability of the products with big amount of information through which user should quickly find the one which is necessary for their aim.
+This type of animation is widely popular in different tutorials and tooltips, but actually, their potential is very wide.
+Via motion of details, characters, illustrated items, or texts they provide diverse prompts to the users on how to deal with the application.
+Also, animation of this type can engage users to take further steps that can be not so obvious at the first glance or explain some more complicated operations.
+It is especially important to provide usability of the products with a big amount of information through which users should quickly find the one which is necessary for their aim.
 Therefore, they can increase the level of usability and therefore desirability of the product.

 This type of animation is now often used with the aim of creating original and engaging user interface design, which will be catchy and bright.
-Decorative animations liven the interface, can add interesting details not providing really vital features of successful interaction but making the general image more interesting and standing out of the crowd.
-Decorative animations can become a good way of attraction users’ attention.
-However, they should be carefully analyzed in perspective of retaining users in long term.
+Decorative animations liven the interface, and can add interesting details not providing really vital features of successful interaction but making the general image more interesting and standing out from the crowd.
+Decorative animations can become a good way of attracting users’ attention.
+However, they should be carefully analyzed from the perspective of retaining users in long term.